anpaz/uw-490q-au20/Homework1/README.md

 Instructions on how to setup your development environment can be found
 here: https://github.com/microsoft/QuantumKatas#run-the-katas-locally-

-Each Exercise has its own folder with a skeleton and entry-points of the programs to get you started.
-When completes, send the `.qs` file with the answer.
+Each Exercise has its own folder with a skeleton file to get you started.
+When completed, rename the `.qs` file to include your user name and send the file with the answers.

 ## Exercise 1: Superdense coding.